Core services are available for all faculty, staff and students, as well as for our

 The Senior Vice President for Research oversees all core laboratories.

 The Core Laboratory Coordinator in this office helps the core laboratory directors to market their services, provides overall business management, and also assists with policy formulation.

 In addition, a Core Laboratory Oversight Committee serves in an advisory capacity to the Vice President for Research to make the core laboratories as efficient and productive as possible.
 They provide input on matters such as

 (a) mechanisms and procedures for activating new cores and for disengaging cores that no longer serve their intended purpose,

-the generous support of the Georgia Research Alliance, are available for all faculty, staff and students, as well as for our colleagues
+support of the Georgia Research Alliance, are available for all faculty, staff and students, as well as for our colleagues

 at other universities within the State system.
 Many of these cores will also provide

 their services to the private sector.
 The faculty or staff members identified for